loader image

 Wool as mulch #

 Yes.
 Wool is mentioned in the mulch listing in Table 4.2.
-Organic wool is preferred if commercially available.
-If organic is not available, conventional wool may be used, provided that the wool has not been treated with prohibited substances 60 days prior to shearing.
+Wool from an organic sheep operation is preferred if commercially available.
+If not, wool from a non-organic source may be used, provided that the wool has not been treated with prohibited substances 60 days prior to shearing.

 Kraft lignin in biodegradable planting containers #